LeEinsteinZhang/SiteChecker/README.md

 - Jan-01-2024: update readme file.
 There are few more bugs related bit map.
 This will be fixed later.
 - Jan-02-2024: fix few bugs related bit map
 - Jan-03-2024: add docstring to operations-range_check_fast.
+- Jan-05-2024: add docstring to operations-rparse_and_sort, save_bin and load_bin.